gardhr/cosi/README.md

 # Cosi (Javascript Native Runtime)

-Cosi is a cross-platform Javascript native runtime in the form of a C library and interpreter.
+Cosi is a cross-platform Javascript native runtime C library and interpreter.
 Interface with most of the ISO C standard API, including all of the familiar favorites like NULL, stdin/stdout, INT_MAX, etc. Plus...C pointers right from Javascript!
 Powered by the [MuJS](https://mujs.com) Javascript (ES5) engine.

 ## Installation